elix22/Urho3D-LightProbe/README.md

 3) LightProbeCreator class gathers SH coefficients from all the LightProbe class and packs the information into a single ShprobeData.png file.
 4) shader program reads the ShprobeData.png data and applies eqn.
 13 mentioned in the ref above.

-Coefficient generation takes about **200 msec.** for the scene.
+Coefficient generation takes about **240 msec.** for the scene.
 Your results may vary.
 The example does not generate the coefficients automatically, as it's already generated.
-To enable coeff generation, set **generateLightProbes_=true** in the CharacterDemo.
+To enable coeff generation, set **generateLightProbes_=true** in the CharacterDemo class.

 #### Some useful debugging info:
 * dump cubemap textures by setting **dumpOutputFiles_=true** in CubeCapture class.